 I do not believe that to be the case with the New Testament, or the Old for that matter, although there are certainly those who do.
 I do not believe that the authors knew that what they were writing would later be a part of the Bible.
 But I do believe God in some way inspired them in the writing, but the words were their own.

 Also, unlike the Book of Mormon and the Koran, the New Testament is a collection of writings that took shape over a period of time.
 There were many other writings that were at one time or another, or by differing groups, thought to be equal with what was ultimately included in the New Testament.

 This canonization process of the New Testament is actually another topic that will be addressed later.
-For now it will be enough to note that it is not really correct to say that the New Testament was written at some point in time.
-Rather, that the collection of writings that came to be called the New Testament were produced during some period of time.
+For now, it will be enough to note that it is not really correct to say that the New Testament was written at some point in time.
+Rather, the collection of writings that came to be called the New Testament was produced during some period of time.